We’ve got a range of more substantial reading, as the cliche goes, ‘to suit every pocket’.

 Brew Britannia: the strange rebirth of British beer

 Then, of course, there’s our baby, of which we’re very proud.
 It tells the story of how Britain got from Watney’s to BrewDog, via CAMRA, in the space of 40 years.
 It won us a couple of awards, got us nominated for another, and people have said some very nice things about it.
+As of July 2017 a new edition is available — smaller format, cheaper (RRP £8.99), with corrections but not updates.
 It’s available as an e-book (around £6-10) or paperback (£9-13) from the following places, among many others: